MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/passkeys/index.md

 ms.date: 09/06/2023
 appliesto:
 - ✅ <a href=https://learn.microsoft.com/windows/release-health/supported-versions-windows-client target=_blank>Windows 11</a>
+- ✅ <a href=https://learn.microsoft.com/windows/release-health/supported-versions-windows-client target=_blank>Windows 10</a>
 ---

 # Support for passkeys in Windows

 Passkeys provide a more secure and convenient method to logging into websites and applications compared to passwords.
 Unlike passwords, which users must remember and type, passkeys are stored as secrets on a device and can use a device's unlock mechanism (such as biometrics or a PIN).
 Passkeys can be used without the need for other sign in challenges, making the authentication process faster, secure, and more convenient.

-You can use passkeys with any applications or websites that support them to create and sign in with the Windows Hello native experience.
-Once a passkey is created and stored with Windows Hello, you can use Windows Hello (biometrics and PIN) or a companion device (phone or tablet) to sign in.
+You can use passkeys with any applications or websites that support them, to create and sign in with Windows Hello.
+Once a passkey is created and stored with Windows Hello, you can use your device's biometrics or PIN to sign in.
+Alternatively, you can use a companion device (phone or tablet) to sign in.

 > [!NOTE]
-> Windows provides a *native experience* for passkey management starting in Windows 11, version 22H2 with [KB5030310][KB-1].
-However, passkey support is available in all supported versions of Windows clients.
+> Starting in Windows 11, version 22H2 with [KB5030310][KB-1], Windows provides a native experience for passkey management.
+However, passkeys can be used in all supported versions of Windows clients.

 This article describes how to create and use passkeys on Windows devices.